Kozak consensus sequence: Differences from bacterial initiation

 The scanning mechanism of initiation, which utilizes the Kozak sequence, is found only in eukaryotes and has significant differences from the way bacteria initiate translation.
 The biggest difference is the existence of the Shine-Dalgarno (SD) sequence in mRNA for bacteria.
 The SD sequence is located near the start codon which is in contrast to the Kozak sequence which actually contains the start codon.
-The Shine Dalgarno sequence allows the 16S subunit of the small ribosome subunit to bind to the AUG start codon immediately with no need for scanning along the mRNA.
-This results in a more rigorous selection process for the AUG codon than in bacteria.
-An example of bacterial start codon promiscuity can be seen in the uses alternate start codons UUG and GUG for some genes.
+The Shine Dalgarno sequence allows the 16S subunit of the small ribosome subunit to bind to the AUG (or alternative) start codon immediately.
+In contrast, scanning along the mRNA results in a more rigorous selection process for the AUG codon than in bacteria.
+An example of bacterial start codon promiscuity can be seen in the use of the alternate start codons UUG and GUG for some genes.

 Archaeal transcripts use a mix of SD sequence, Kozak sequence, and leaderless initiation.
 Haloarchaea are known to have a variant of the Kozak consensus sequence in their Hsp70 genes.